OriOri-CCP7/oriori/README.md

 ### 2. Clone the Repository

-Clone the repository into a working directory on your computer.
+Clone the repository (use a personal fork if contributing) into a working directory on your computer.

 - [How to Clone a GitHub Repo](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)